Continuum Fractons: Quantization and the Few Body Problem: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Tuhin Ghosh for discussions on the Sturm-Liouville theory of operators, Jon Keating for discussions on semiclassical mechanics, Aryaman Babbar for discussions on fractons and for previous collaboration~\cite{babbar2025classicalfractonslocalchaos}, and Nathan Seiberg for introducing us to his work on fracton field theories \cite{GorantlaLamSeiberg_UVIR_PhysRevB.104.235116}.
 The work of A.P. was supported by the European Research Council under the European Union Horizon 2020 Research and Innovation Programme, Grant Agreement No. 804213-TMCS and the Engineering and Physical Sciences Research Council, Grant number EP/S020527/1.
 The work of S.L.S. was supported by a Leverhulme Trust International Professorship, Grant Number LIP-202-014.
-For the purpose of Open Access, the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.